-Guillain Barré Syndrome Clinical Scenario
+Guillain-Barré Syndrome Clinical Scenario

-Physical Findings
+Physical Examination Findings

 HEENT

-- The patient appears pale and with slight signs of cyanosis.
+- Patient appears pale with slight cyanosis.

 Chest Assessment

-- He has bilateral, equal chest expansion.
+- Bilateral, equal chest expansion.

-- He has a normal anterior-posterior chest diameter.
+- Normal anterior-posterior chest diameter.

-- His abdomen is soft and tender.
+- Abdomen is soft and tender.

 Extremities